AdobeDocs/workfront.en/help/workfront-proof/wp-mnguserscontacts/groups/manage-groups.md

 description: As a Workfront Proof administrator, you can manage your public and private Groups on the Groups page.
 ---

-# Manage Groups using `Workfront Proof`
+# Manage Groups using Workfront Proof

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product `Workfront Proof`.
-For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product Workfront Proof.
+For information on proofing inside Adobe Workfront, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

-As a `Workfront Proof administrator`, you can manage your public and private Groups on the Groups page.
+As a Workfront Proof administrator, you can manage your public and private Groups on the Groups page.

 For more information about Groups, see [Manage Groups using Workfront Proof](#).